opencoca/WEB-admin/packages/decap-server/README.md

-# Decap CMS Proxy Server
+# Startr Web-Admin Proxy Server

-Decap CMS Proxy Server is an express server created to facilitate local development.
+Startr Web-Admin Proxy Server is an express server created to facilitate local development.

 ## How It Works